UCR-Research-Computing/UCR-Research-Computing.github.io/Knowledge_Base/KB013_CephRDS_Onboarding.md

 2.  **Provisioning:** Our team will manually generate a unique set of Access/Secret keys scoped strictly to the UCR PI's bucket.
 3.  **Delivery:** The credentials will be securely delivered to the external collaborator.

-### C. The National Research Platform (NRP)
-As part of our NSF CC* grant commitment, 20% of the raw cluster capacity has been permanently allocated to the National Research Platform (NRP).
-NRP administrators have sole authority over how that specific storage pool is distributed to the national grid.
-UCR Research Computing does not provision user accounts for the NRP allocation.

 ---

 ## 3. Get Your Token (S3 Keys)